MicrosoftDocs/sql-docs/docs/relational-databases/databases/database-properties-changetracking-page.md

 ---
 title: "Database Properties (ChangeTracking Page) | Microsoft Docs"
-description: "In SQL Server Management Studio, use the ChangeTracking tab in the Database Properties dialog box to view or modify change tracking settings for a database." ms.custom: "" ms.date: "01/07/2016" ms.prod: sql
+description: "Learn how to use the ChangeTracking tab in the Database Properties dialog box to view or modify change-tracking settings for a database." ms.custom: "" ms.date: "01/07/2016" ms.prod: sql